Grilled zucchini is so tasty when you use fresh, firm, in-season zucchini! The olive oil-balsamic marinade is superb.

 Since I'm firing up the grill, I like to serve grilled zucchini with a main dish that I can also grill.
 So, I often serve it with one of the following:

 You can keep the leftovers in the fridge, in a sealed container, for 2-3 days.
 It's best to use them cold, as you would antipasti.

 If you prefer to reheat the leftovers, do so gently in the microwave at 50% power.

 Balsamic Grilled Zucchini

-- In a small bowl, whisk together the olive oil, balsamic vinegar, kosher salt, black pepper and garlic powder.
+- In a small bowl, whisk the olive oil, balsamic vinegar, kosher salt, black pepper, and garlic powder.

 - Brush the zucchini rounds with the mixture on both sides.
 Set aside any remaining marinade.